bipinKrishnan/automax/README.md

    📝 Running unit tests

-   🕵️ View all notebook outputs without opening it
+   🕵️ View notebook outputs without opening it

    📓 Edit python scripts as if they were jupyter notebooks